Content created: 2000-04-17

 Ingenious as this was, it still involved an error of 7.25 days in 19 years, or over a third of a day per year.

 The modern Chinese lunar calendar, which seems to have developed sometime in the third century BC, still designates some months as long (30 days) and some as short (29) days.
 But this is linked to the Chinese solar calendar, which of course does not quite correspond to the Gregorian calendar.
 And this brings us to the Chinese solar calendar.

 The Chinese solar calendar is based on the movement of the sun over 24 named points 15 degrees apart on the 360-degree solar ecliptic.
-(The points are usually called "solar terms" in English.
+(The points are usually called "solar terms" in English, jiéqì节气 in Chinese, and each has a name, typically referring to the north Chinese agricultural cycle.
 The names of the terms are given at the bottom of this page [link].
 Each of them falls within a day or so of the same date in the Gregorian calendar each year.)

 Solar movement over the ecliptic is such that the points are 15.2 days apart (total 364.8 days).
 Now here is the ingenious part: It takes the sun (15.2 x 2 =) 30.4 days to move from one solar term, across the next, and land on the one after that.
-That is slightly longer than a lunar month.
+That is slightly longer than a "long" lunar month of 30 days.
 Therefore, whereas most lunar months will contain two solar points, a few lunar months will contain only one.
-This triggers the insertion of an immediate additional, "intercalary" lunar month (rùnyuè 闰月).
+This is what triggers the insertion of an immediate additional, "intercalary" lunar month (rùnyuè 闰月).
 (Actually, it is a bit more complicated that that.
 If you really want the details —you don't— click here.)